aabbtree77/esp32-vpn/README.md

 - Wireguard: Requires an [endpoint public IP](https://wiki.archlinux.org/title/WireGuard#Endpoint_with_changing_IP), [is too low level](https://github.com/pirate/wireguard-docs#NAT-to-NAT-Connections), but it runs everywhere including [ESP-IDF](https://github.com/trombik/esp_wireguard), which is something to think about.

-- Nebula, NetBird, Tailscale, ZeroTier, tinc...
-A long list of ["mesh networks"](https://wiki.nikiv.dev/networking/vpn/wireguard) built on top of Wireguard, mostly.
-Some are totally OSS, others with only their "client component" being OSS, but the ghost of a public IP is always looming there.
-Welcome to the jungle.
+- Nebula, NetBird, Tailscale, ZeroTier, tinc, Netmaker, Hamachi...
+A long list of various "[mesh](https://geeksrepos.com/RealOrangeOne/awesome-wireguard) [networks](https://wiki.nikiv.dev/networking/vpn/wireguard)" built on top of Wireguard, mostly.
+Some are totally OSS, others with only their "client component" being OSS.
+Quite a few services with free plans to punch through NAT, but the ghost of a public IP is always looming there.

 - [wireguard-p2p](https://github.com/manuels/wireguard-p2p/issues/5): A layer on top of Wireguard with Rust and C++ compilation issues.